KodlabPenn/kodlab_mjbots_sdk/README.md

     cmake .. -DCMAKE_TOOLCHAIN_FILE=~/mjbots/kodlab_mjbots_sdk/cmake/pi.cmake

 # Running Code
-To run code, first scp the binary onto the pi, and then run it as sudo using:
+To Run code, first scp the binary onto the pi, and then Run it as sudo using:

     sudo ./code_binary